Archduke Peter Ferdinand of Austria: Family

 Peter Ferdinand was the fourth child and third-eldest son of Ferdinand IV, Grand Duke of Tuscany and his wife Alice of Bourbon-Parma.
 His two elder brothers married morganatically.
-While his father had kept the title of Grand Duke of Tuscany after the abolition of the Dukedom in 1866, he had abdicated it in favor of the Austrian Emperor in 1870.
-Peter Ferdinand did not pretend to the title of Grand Duke himself.
+While his father had kept the title of Grand Duke of Tuscany after the abolition of the dukedom in 1860, he had abdicated it in favor of the Austrian Emperor in 1870.
+Peter Ferdinand did not pretend to the title of grand duke himself.The former Prime Minister of Saxony and later Imperial and Household Minister Beust declared: ‘The Tuscan Grand Ducal family has lost its sovereign rights as a result of political events.
+This branch of the Austrian imperial family is therefore naturally subordinate to the rights and duties of all other members of the imperial family.
+The Grand Dukes Leopold and Ferdinand and their more famous brothers are therefore from now on to be considered only as Archdukes of Austria and to be treated in accordance with the Statute of the High Noble Family of 3 February 1839."

 Life

 Peter Ferdinand had a career in the army.
 In 1908 he was a colonel, in 1911 major general and on 23 April 1914 he was promoted to Feldmarschall-Leutnant.
 At the outbreak of World War I in August 1914, he was commander of the 25th Infantry Division, with which he fought against Russia in Galicia and southern Poland, as part of the Austro-Hungarian II Corps.
 General Moritz von Auffenberg later blamed Peter Ferdinand's actions for preventing the encirclement of the entire 5th Russian army during the Battle of Komarów (1914).
 In June 1915, Peter Ferdinand was relieved of command and the 25th Division was taken over by Major General Joseph Poleschensky.

 On 17 April 1917 he was reinstated and, as a General of the Infantry, put in command of an army corps on the Italian front.
 His troops first defended the Ortler Range and then covered the flank of the 14th German Army during its advance in the Battle of Caporetto.
 On August 15, 1918 his Corps, now stationed in Trentino, was renamed to V Army Corps.
-From 26 October 1918, in the last days of the war, he commanded the 10th Army in Trento on behalf of Field Marshal Alexander von Krobatin.
+From 26 October 1918, in the last days of the war, he commanded the 10th Army in Trentino on behalf of Field Marshal Alexander von Krobatin.